update talks

 Location : Copenhagen, Denmark

 Bonjour/Zeroconf is used to automatically configure and connect to networked devices like printers on a LAN and is widely deployed in offices and homes.
-This talk gives an introduction to the Zeroconf standard and shows how its vulnerable to a man-in-the-middle attack.
+This talk gives an introduction to the Zeroconf standard and shows how it’s vulnerable to a man-in-the-middle attack.

 @ -1,7 +1,7 @@